clementgallet/libTAS/docs/guides/how.md

 we can keep up with the framecount.
 This is a special frame called a non-draw frame.
 These frames can be seen in the input editor in red.
-They are similar to lag frames known in consoles (where the computation of one frame takes more than one frame), but a still different in several ways:
+They are similar to lag frames known in consoles (where the computation of one frame takes more than one frame), but are still different in several ways:

 * non-draw frames can still read inputs
 * non-draw frames can be caused by a variety of reasons: